MicrosoftDocs/visualstudio-docs/docs/modeling/code-maps-performance.md

 ---
 # Improve performance for code maps

 When you generate a map for the first time, Visual Studio indexes all the dependencies that it finds.
-This process might take some time, especially for large solutions, but will improve performance later.
-If your code changes, Visual Studio re-indexes just the updated code.
-To minimize the time taken for the map to finish rendering, consider the following:
+This process might take some time, especially for large solutions, but improves later performance.
+If your code changes, Visual Studio reindexes just the updated code.
+To minimize the time taken for the map to finish rendering, consider the following suggestions:

 - [Map only the dependencies that interest you.](#create-a-code-map-to-see-specific-dependencies)

 - Before you generate the map for an entire solution, reduce the solution scope.

-- Turn off automatic build for the solution with the **Skip Build** button on the code map toolbar.
+- Turn off automatic build for the solution by selecting **Skip Build** on the code map toolbar.

-- Turn off automatic adding of parent items with the **Include Parents** button on the code map toolbar.
+- Turn off automatic adding of parent items by selecting **Include Parents** on the code map toolbar.

    ![Skip Build and Include Parents buttons](../modeling/media/codemapsfilterskipbuildicons.png)